 - It is a free operating system so no need to spend thousands of dollars on getting OS.

 - It is an open-sourced program that can be used by anyone with small programming knowledge.

 - Linux operating system has millions of programs and applications and out of which most of them are free.

 - After installing Linux on your system you don’t need antivirus.
 It is a highly secured system with a global community looking up new ways to enhance security.
-With every new update, Linux gets even more secured.
+With every new update, Linux gets even more secure.

 - It is the first choice of server environment due to the stability and reliability factors like Amazon, Facebook, and Google use Linux for their Servers).
 A Linux-based server could run non-stop without a reboot for years on end.